epichb/PremiumArr/README.md

 - [ ] Dedicated thread for Downloading

 ## Latest Changes
+- [X] Add a WebUI to see the status
 - [X] Add real logging (with levels) (currently only print statements)
 - [X] Monitor how long a DL is 'Moving to cloud' and retry if it takes too long (more than 15min)
 - [X] Find downloads that are 'somehow lost' e.g. the user removed them before they got downloaded it from the cloud downloader and again upload them do the web downloader